squidfunk/mkdocs-material/docs/setup/setting-up-social-cards.md

             - run: mkdocs gh-deploy --force
     ```

-  [9]: #built-in-social-cards
-  [10]: ../publishing-your-site.md#with-github-actions

-## Usage

-If you want to adjust the title or set a custom description for the social card,
-you can use the [Metadata][11] extension, which takes precedence over the
-default values.

-- [Changing the title][12]
-- [Changing the description][13]

-  [11]: ../reference/meta-tags.md#metadata
-  [12]: ../reference/meta-tags.md#setting-the-page-title
-  [13]: ../reference/meta-tags.md#setting-the-page-description

-### Using social media meta tags

-The [built-in social cards plugin] generates beautiful image previews for social
+  [built-in social cards plugin]: #built-in-social-cards
+  [publishing guide]: ../publishing-your-site.md#with-github-actions

+#### Meta tags

-media during the build and sets all necessary `meta` tags, equivalent to the
+The [built-in social cards plugin] automatically sets all necessary `meta` tags,
-following two customizations:
+equivalent to the following two customizations, which you can set manually when
+you don't want to use it:

 === ":material-graph: Open Graph"